First-half double writes AC Milan into history books as Rossoneri equal 72-year-old Barcelona goal record | Goal.com

 First-half double writes AC Milan into history books as Rossoneri equal 72-year-old Barcelona goal record

-AC Milan's superb form in Serie A this season has seen the club write themselves into the history books following their first-half double against Lazio on Wednesday, as Stefano Pioli's side continue to establish their serious Scudetto bona-fides.
+AC Milan's superb form in Serie A this season has seen the club write themselves into the history books following their 3-2 victory against Lazio on Wednesday, as Stefano Pioli's side continue to establish their serious Scudetto bona-fides.

 The Rossoneri have been among the pacesetters in the Italian top flight, with serious daylight already between the top two of them and rivals Inter, and the rest of the chasing pack, including incumbent title holders Juventus.